nikki-pru/qa-compendium/docs/poshi/intro/liferay-functional-testing.rst

 Additionally, Liferay's GitHub account is connected with a CI bot that allows any Liferay team member to trigger Jenkins execution different suites of tests on code changes sent in a GitHub pull request.
 Tests will run and report results directly in a comment on the GitHub pull request.

-Continuous Results (Testray/Spira)
+Continuous Results (Testray)
 ----------------------------------
 As continuous testing is happening, we must be able to collect, parse, and read the test results in a way that helps to make sense of the data received from all the test runs.
 The current test management solution was developed in-house and is known as `Testray`_.
 Jenkins test results are sent to Testray where results and history can easily be viewed and analyzed.
-As of 2019, Liferay QA is in the process of moving test results to a new system that should provide us even more test results clarity and tracking called `SpiraTest`_.
-Please reach out to your trainer for more information on this.
+Please reach out to your trainer for more information.

 .. _`Apache Ant`: https://ant.apache.org/
 .. _`test.properties`: https://github.com/liferay/liferay-portal/blob/master/test.properties